2024

 September 11, 2020.
 As Wildfire Smoke Blots Out the Sun in Northern California, Many Ask: ‘Where Are the Birds?’
 Inside Climate News.

 September 11, 2020.
 How wildfires impact birds.
-Audubon Magazine.
+Audubon.

 June 2, 2020.
 How UW researchers are studying the impacts of COVID-19 through remote data collection.
 The Daily.